sherryfish321/Leetcode/Stack/20. Valid Parentheses/README.md

 > - Choose a “happy path” test input, different than the one provided, and a few edge case inputs.
 > - Verify that you and the interviewer are aligned on the expected inputs and outputs.
 - Is there any time or space complexity requirement?
-- Can the input array be empty or only one element?
-Yes, return 0
+- Can the input array be empty?

 Match
 > - See if this problem matches a problem category (e.g. Strings/Arrays) and strategies or patterns within the category
-- Two Pointers: We can use two pointers and track the left_max and right_max in one pass
+- Stack: We can push opening brackets into the stack and pop only if matching closing brackets appear

 Plan
 > - Sketch visualizations and write pseudocode
 > - Walk through a high-level implementation with an existing diagram
 - First idea:
-  1.
+  1. Create an empty stack
+  2. Traverse each character in the string
+     - If it is an opening bracket, push it to the stack
+     - If it is a closing bracket:
+       - Check if the stack is empty, return False
+       - If the top of the stock matches the opening bracket -> Yes, pop -> No, return False
+  3. After traversing, if the stack is mapped -> all matched -> return True
+  4. Else, return False

 Review
 > - Re-check that your algorithm solves the problem by running through important examples